jwzhanggy/tinyBIG/docs/tutorials/beginner/module/reconciliation_function.md

     w vector shape: torch.Size([1, 12]) ; W matrix shape: torch.Size([6, 12])
     ```

-## Reconciliation Function from Configs
+## 5. Reconciliation Function instantiation from Configs.

 Besides the above manual function definitions, we will also briefly introduce how to instantiate the
 reconciliation function instances from their configurations.